Topological constraints on clean Lagrangian intersections from $\mathbb{Q}$-valued augmentations: Symplectic field theory for exact Lagrangian cobordisms

 We fix a $2n$-dimensional simply connected manifold $P$ with a Liouville $1$-form $\lambda$ such that $P$ is the completion of a compact Liouville domain $(\bar{P},\rest{\lambda}{\bar{P}})$ satisfying $2 c_1(T\bar{P})=0$.
 Let us consider $ Y\coloneqq P\times \R$ and $ \alpha \coloneqq dz-\lambda$, where $z$ is the coordinate of $\R$.
 Then, $\alpha$ is a contact form on $Y$ and the Reeb vector field on $Y$ with respect to $\alpha$ agrees with $\partial_z$.
 Let $\pi_P \colon Y \to P$ denote the projection to $P$.

+In this section, we present (a version of) \textit{symplectic filed theory} introduced by Eliashberg-Givental-Hofer \cite{EGH}.
 The arguments from Section \ref{subsec-notation} to Section \ref{subsec-DGA-map} are parallel to those in \cite[Section 3]{O}, except the difference of the coefficient rings.
 In Section \ref{subsec-DGA-clean}, we will discuss a particular case related to clean Lagrangian intersections.